Flowuu/flogger/README.md

 console.timestamp();

-console.log(logLevel::INFO,          "This is log with color INFO");
+console.log(logLevel::RED,          "This is log with color RED");
-console.log(logLevel::WARNING,       "This is log with color WARNING");
+console.log(logLevel::LIGHTGREEN,   "This is log with color LIGHTGREEN");
-console.log(logLevel::ERR,           "This is log with color ERR\n\n");
+console.log(logLevel::CYAN,         "This is log with color CYAN\n\n");

 console.timestamp();

 console.report(logLevel::INFO,      "This is report with INFO");
 console.report(logLevel::WARNING,   "This is report with WARNING");
 console.report(logLevel::ERR,       "This is report with ERR\n\n");

 DWORD hex = 0xffff;